 - Urine for approximately 3-6 weeks

-- Hair for around 90 days or 3 months
+- Hair for around 90 days or 3 months [we stock detox shampoo]

-What is a Half-Life?
+What is Half-Life of a Drug?

-When you hear someone talking about the half-life of a drug they are talking about how long it will take your body to eliminate half of the amount of substances.
+When we hear someone talking about the half-life of a drug they are talking about how long it will take your body to eliminate half of the amount of substances.

 Short-acting Benzos can have a half-life of fewer than 5 hours up to 24 hours.
-Long-acting Benzos can have a half-life of 24 hours or more.

 Detoxing at home is NOT advised.
 There are withdrawal symptoms that cannot be managed effectively at home, seizures are a hazard, and the possibility of mental dysfunction and brain damage are high.